facebookarchive/fbtracert/README.md

 ### TCP Receiver

-Similar to IcmpReceiver in logic, but this goroutine intercepts to TCP RST/ACK packets sent by the ultimate destinations of our probes.
+Similar to IcmpReceiver in logic, but this goroutine intercepts TCP RST/ACK packets sent by the ultimate destinations of our probes.
 These responses are processed and have TTL extracted, and then forwarded to the Resolver thread.
 We can work both with close ports (RST expect) and open ports (ACK expected).
-Be careful and make sure there are no open connections from your machine to the target on the port you are probing - this may confuse the hell of of TcpReceiver
+Be careful and make sure there are no open connections from your machine to the target on the port you are probing - this may confuse the hell out of TcpReceiver.

 ### Resolver